(Putting this at the top to make it easier to find...explanation of the app is below.)

 Let me know if you have any questions, but the general idea is:

-- Choose the devices you want to "monitor" (Device Activity Check doesn't actually "monitor" or subscribe to any of their events; instead, it evaluates the current time based on their "Last Activity At" data at the time the notification is scheduled to be sent or the report or notification are manually invoked, or, if configured for this instead, checks their "presence" attribute value).
+- Choose the devices you want to "monitor" (Device Activity Check doesn't actually "monitor" or subscribe to any of their events; instead, it evaluates the criteria at the time the report or notification is generated).

-- Optionally, you can create multiple "groups" of devices with the "Add new group" button, which will enable you to configure different intervals (or inactivity detection methods: "Last Activity At" or "presence") for different sets of devices.
+- Optionally, you can create multiple "groups" of devices with the "Add new group" button, which will enable you to configure different intervals (or inactivity detection methods: "Last Activity At," battery, etc.) for different sets of devices.
 If you only want one interval/type for all selected devices, you do not need to do this.

 - Choose your notification device (for example, your phone/tablet with the Hubitat app or another service) for the "Send notification with list of inactive devices to this device:" field.